darderik/RPF_Docker/README.md

 **VALIDATE_SERVER**:(1,0) Validate game files each `docker-compose run`.
 Disabling this will result in shorter loading times.

 **FAST_START**:(1,0) Enabling this will reduce significantly loading times.
-Enable this only after having logged in with steamcmd.
+Enable only after having logged in with steamcmd.

 ## Mysql related variables
 There are mainly two scenarios available;